1928–29 FA Cup

 The 1928–29 FA Cup was the 54th season of the world's oldest football cup competition, the Football Association Challenge Cup, commonly known as the FA Cup.
 Bolton Wanderers won the competition for the third time, beating Portsmouth 2–0 in the final at Wembley.

 Matches were scheduled to be played at the stadium of the team named first on the date specified for each round, which was always a Saturday.
 Some matches, however, might be rescheduled for other days if there were clashes with games for other competitions or the weather was inclement.
 If scores were level after 90 minutes had been played, a replay would take place at the stadium of the second-named team later the same week.
 If the replayed match was drawn further replays would be held until a winner was determined.
 If scores were level after 90 minutes had been played in a replay, a 30-minute period of extra time would be played.

 Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League joined the competition in the qualifying rounds.

+The 25 winners from the fourth qualifying round were Scarborough, Annfield Plain, York City, Spennymoor United, Lancaster Town, Horwich RMI, Rhyl Athletic, Gainsborough Trinity, Mansfield Town, Shirebrook, Grantham, Worcester City, Peterborough & Fletton United, Wellingborough Town, Kettering Town, Southall, Ilford, Barking Town, Chatham, Sittingbourne, Dulwich Hamlet, Guildford City, Woking, Poole and Yeovil & Petter's United.

+Those featuring at this stage for the first time were Lancaster Town, Horwich RMI, Wellingborough Town, Guildford City and Yeovil & Petter's United, while Scarborough and Grantham had not appeared in the main competition since 1887-88.

+Worcester City was the most successful club from this season's extra preliminary round, defeating Whitchurch, Stourbridge, Leamington Town, Oakengates Town, Stafford Rangers and Wellington Town before going out to Walsall in the first round proper.

 First round proper

 At this stage 41 clubs from the Football League Third Division North and South joined the 25 non-league clubs who came through the qualifying rounds.
-Of those Third Division sides not playing in the First Round Proper, Northampton Town and Swindon Town were given a bye to the Third Round, while Nelson were not involved at any stage of the competition.
-To make the number of matches up, non-league Northfleet United and Leyton were given byes to this round.
+Northampton Town and Swindon Town were given byes to the third round, while Nelson did not enter the competition this season.
+To make the number of matches up, non-league sides Northfleet United and Leyton were given byes to this round, with Leyton again having won the previous season's FA Amateur Cup.

 34 matches were scheduled to be played on Saturday, 24 November 1928.
 One match was drawn and went to a replay in the following midweek fixture.